 This month, my newsletter explores the following topics:

 Michael M. Silverman is a Financial Representative of The Guardian Life Insurance Company of America, New York, NY.
-Strategies for Wealth is not an affiliate or subsidiary of Guardian.
+Silver Lining Insurance Agency, Inc. is not an affiliate or subsidiary of Guardian.

 Links to external sites are provided for your convenience in locating related information and services.
 Guardian, its subsidiaries, agents, and employees expressly disclaim any responsibility for and do not maintain, control, recommend, or endorse third-party sites, organizations, products, or services, and make no representation as to the completeness, suitability, or quality thereof.